-The outbreak is impacting businesses in many ways including reduced trade, temporary business closures, staffing issues, and supply chain interruptions.
+The COVID-19 (coronavirus) pandemic is impacting businesses in many ways including reduced trade, temporary business closures, staffing issues, and supply chain interruptions.

 The following information will provide you with tips and resources to help you manage your small business during the crisis and into the recovery phase.